moskk/rndc/README.md

 script lines that begins from **#** are comments.

+if script line begins with **#>** then its trail will be printed on script parsing. it is rather useless, i know :)

 look at file *discover.script*, it is an example script.

 ## TODO LIST
 - [x] some convinient command line interface
-- [ ] built-in documentation by script functions
+- [x] built-in documentation by script functions
 - [ ] extending of filter functionality (reverse DNS and others)